vekatze/neut/book/src/noetic-programming.md

 ## The Type of a Noema

-For any type `A` in Neut, you can construct a new type `&A`, the noema type of `A`.
-We'll call a value a noema if the type of the value is of the form `&A`.
+For any type `a` in Neut, you can construct a new type `&a`, the noema type of `a`.
+We'll call a value a noema if the type of the value is of the form `&a`.

-The internal representation of a noema of type `&A` is the same as a value with type `A`.
+The internal representation of a noema of type `&a` is the same as a value with type `a`.

-The point of a noema lies in the fact that *a noema isn't consumed even after it is used*.
+The point of a noema lies in the fact that *a noema isn't copied/discarded even when used non-linearly*.
 Let's see how it behaves.

 ## Creating a Noema